material-extensions/.github/profile/README.md

 ## Contact

 If you have any questions, suggestions, or feedback, please feel free to reach out to us.
-You can find our contact information on our [website](https://pkief.com).
+You can contact us either by opening a new issue in one of our repositories or by writing an email to material-icons-extensions@googlegroups.com.

 Thank you for your interest in the **Material Extensions** organization!